na-na-hi/renget/archive/2ia7a.md

 Name: Yukihana Lamy
 Ability: "Chilling Touch"
-Description: One of the last Snow elfs alive and part of the Yukihana royal family, she's a cunning Ice witch.
-Behind her facade of hedonism, lies the mind of a manipulator.
+Description: One of the last Snow elfs alive and part of the Yukihana royal family, she's a cunning Ice witch with impecable mastery over ice and water magic.
+Behind her facade of hedonism, lies the mind of a manipulator and a strategist.
+Taking her out, should she go rogue, its imperative to neutralize the NEPOLABO unit
 Danger Level: S
 Observations: Refer to Shishiro Botan.
 Power dampners are a must if we were to ever engage in a fight with her